 Hi friends!
 I’ve finally finished the IKEA dollhouse and I can’t wait to show you all how it looks.
-If you’re new to this blog, you can read about my trip to IKEA where I scored the dollhouse HERE.
+We had a fun time on our trip to IKEA where I scored the dollhouse.
 The dollhouse is going to be part of the decor for my daughter’s ballerina themed bedroom.

 So here is how the IKEA dollhouse looked after I finally got it assembled.

 It’s cute, but a little bland.
 I decided to put some pretty floral wallpaper on the back walls, stain the floors and roof, and paint the rest white.

 As I usually do with craft projects, I went through my stash first to see what I already had on hand.
 I was pleased to find a roll of shiny floral wrapping paper in just the right colors I had in mind.

 I also had off white milk paint leftover from my grandfather’s dresser makeover.
 And I had gel stain in stock as well from the chalkboard sign and the woodland candles.
 The only thing I had to purchase was some Mod Podge.

 I decided to paint first, so I needed to tape off the floors.

 As I started painting, I was amazed how the milk paint soaked into the raw wood.
 After the first coat, I knew it would take at least three coats to get the coverage I wanted.
 I just love working with milk paint because it goes on so easily and it has a thinner consistency than latex paints.